 Math has always been a passion of mine and I have found use for it in my everyday life.
 I have realized that there are many different ways of approaching a single, simple problem.
 Having the best skills and tools to make various approaches can be crucial when trying to find a solution.
 I believe I have the ability to teach various methods and ways of thought to help each individual that may struggle with various aspects of the subject.
 I also have a wide range of knowledge in biological and anatomical sciences, and have tutored doctoral students in that area.

-University at Buffalo School of Dental Medicine - DDS, Dentistry
+Graduate Degree: University at Buffalo School of Dental Medicine - Doctor of Dental Science, Dentistry

 GRE Quantitative: 168

 Dentistry, soccer, golf, Ukrainian heritage, and outdoor activities.

 Each problem faced can be solved in many ways.
 I hope to help my students find the best strategies for them and determine how to apply them to various problems.

 What might you do in a typical first session with a student?

 I would try to talk to the student and find out in his or her own words what they struggle with, while trying to pick up on strategies that might help them.

 How can you help a student become an independent learner?